 - Legal and accounting services or website design and hosting.

-- Signed statements or affidavits verifying your self-employment.
-These do not require a notary.
+- Signed statements or affidavits (do not require a notary) from someone other than yourself verifying your self-employment.

 - Contracts or agreements.
 These should:

 - Clearly identify the claimant or the claimant’s business.